 Horn of Africa (Somalia, Ethiopia, Kenya)

-What is the largest country in the Horn of Africa?
+Which is the largest country in the Horn of Africa?

 Algeria is the largest nation in Africa by area.

-Why is Somalia called Horn of Africa?
+Where is the Horn of Africa located in Africa?

 Is Kenya part of the Horn of Africa?